Towards a Uniform Theory of Effectful State Machines: Deterministic Moore Automata, Coalgebraicaly

-In this section we recall the main definitions and existing results on coalgebraic modelling of state machines.
+In this section we recall the main definitions and existing results on coalgebraic modelling of state machines that we need.
 This material, as well as the material of the following sections, uses the language of category theory, hence we assume readers to be familiar with basic notions.
 We use $\Set$ as the main underlying category throughout.
 Further abstraction from $\Set$ to a more general category, while possible (and often quite straightforward), will not be pursued in this paper.

-The central notion in this paper is that of an \emph{$F$-coalgebra} is a pair $(X,f:X\to FX)$ where $F$ is an endofunctor on $\Set$ called \emph{transition type}, $X$ is a set called the \emph{state space} and $f$ is a map called \emph{transition structure}.
-We shall occasionally identify a coalgebra with its state space if no confusion arises.
+Our central notion are \emph{$F$-coalgebras}, where $F$ is an endofunctor on $\Set$ called \emph{transition type}.
+An $F$-coalgebra is a pair $(X,f:X\to FX)$ where $X$ is a set called the \emph{state space} and $f$ is a map called \emph{transition structure}.
+We shall often identify a coalgebra with its state space if no confusion arises.